adipeleg/jokey.github.io/index.md

       <div class="pill">
         🔒 Privacy Policy
       </div>
-      <h1>Jocky – Privacy Policy</h1>
+      <h1>Jokey – Privacy Policy</h1>
       <p><span class="highlight-text">Last updated:</span> November 27, 2025</p>
       <p>
-        This Privacy Policy explains how Jocky (“we”, “us”, or “our”) collects, uses, discloses, and protects your information when you use the Jocky mobile application (the “App”) and any related services (the “Services”).
+        This Privacy Policy explains how Jokey (“we”, “us”, or “our”) collects, uses, discloses, and protects your information when you use the Jokey mobile application (the “App”) and any related services (the “Services”).
       </p>
     </header>